The B.S. in Game Design is part of The Media School, which is housed within the College of Arts and Sciences.

 Commonly pursued majors, minors and certificates

-Your major represents about one-third of your degree requirements.
-With the help of your undergraduate Media School academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.
+Your major represents about one half of your degree requirements.
+With the help of your undergraduate Media School academic advisors, you may be able to combine several areas of interest with additional majors, minors, or certificates.

-Depending on your interests and even your chosen elective area, you might choose to add any of the following minors:
+Depending on your interests and even your chosen elective area, you might choose to add any of the following minors or certificates:

-- Human-Centered Computing or Informatics from the School of Informatics, Computing and Engineering
+- Human-Centered Computing or Informatics from the Luddy School of Informatics, Computing and Engineering

 - Music Scoring for Visual Media or Music Minor for Non-Music Majors from the Jacobs School of Music